HBprojects/Vectorial-Plot-Rpi-Pico/README.md

 ```
 - Analog and digital supplies are isolated except for a **shared reference point**
 - Very high input impedance → suitable for **low-power sensors**
+- To change the signal register speed, press ‘m’ in the keyboard in the graphic program.
+- The time scale is the same, that allows to draw waveforms more easy, for example a wave of 100mS period can be draw in 1S.
 ### 5.3 Data Output Format
 Each serial line contains three comma-separated floating-point values:
 Raspberry Pi Pico: DI, DII, DIII.